Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Introduction

-In this research, we tackle the limitations of Faster RCNN based segmentation algorithm in terms of signboard localization task in densely populated developing cities.
-Our workflow is the same as that of Faster RCNN, but with some dataset dependent modifications.
-We propose an algorithm named \textbf{Anchor Ratio \& Anchor Scales (ARAS)} for appropriate anchor dimension detection to provide as hyperparameters in our algorithm.
+In this research, we provide an extensive method to tackle the limitations of Faster R-CNN based object detection architecture in terms of signboard localization task in densely populated developing cities.
+Our proposed object detector pipeline consists of a hyperparameter generator algorithm named \textbf{Anchor Ratio \& Anchor Scales (ARAS)} that provides appropriate anchor box dimension to enhance localization accuracy in our algorithm.
 This algorithm takes into account the objects which are to be localized.
-We propose a method for secondary labelled dataset extraction from our original signboard detection dataset.
-This dataset facilitates our proposed convolutional neural network (CNN) backbone model pretraining.
-Finally, we propose isolated pretraining of region proposal network portion before moving on to the main training phase, which enhances validation performance.
-In response to designing a signboard detection system in the context of developing cities, we introduce a novel dataset named \textbf{Street View Signboard Objects (SVSO)} in this research.
+The proposed pipeline also includes an automated system for secondary labelled dataset extraction from our original signboard detection dataset.
+This dataset facilitates pretraining of the convolutional neural network (CNN) backbone that improves our performance further.
+Finally, we have included an isolated pretraining technique to the proposed pipeline by pretraining only region proposal network portion before moving on to the main training phase, which enhances validation performance.
+In response to designing a signboard detection system in the context of developing cities, we introduce a novel dataset named \textbf{Street View Signboard Objects (SVSO)} in this research and currently it is the largest signboard dataset available publicly.
+Utilizing SVSO annotated dataset, our proposed approach achieves state-of-the-art performance on SVSO dataset and Open Images Dataset V6 (OIDv6) beating contemporary architectures such as Faster R-CNN \cite{FasterRCNN}, YOLOv4 \cite{Yolov4} and YOLOv5 \cite{yolov5}.

-In summary, our main contributions are as follows: \begin{itemize} \item We design an algorithm named ARAS to generate appropriate proposal box shapes and sizes according to signboard characteristics of the dataset. \item We have introduced two performance enhancer pretraining techniques - (i) \textbf{SB\_PreCNN} for specialized pretraining of CNN backbone and (ii) \textbf{PreRCNN} for isolated pretraining of region proposal network. \item We have performed detailed evaluation and comparison of our proposed method with appropriate baselines. \item We have made our street view signboard dataset publicly available, which is expected to facilitate further research in this domain. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We design an algorithm named ARAS to generate appropriate proposal box shapes and sizes according to signboard characteristics of the dataset. \item We have introduced two performance enhancer pretraining techniques - (i) \textbf{SB\_PreCNN} for specialized pretraining of CNN backbone and (ii) \textbf{PreRCNN} for isolated pretraining of region proposal network. \item Our proposed pipeline for signboard detection has proven to be effective even in scenarios where there are diverse appearances of signboards in a perplexing background. \item We have provided the largest public signboard dataset with 12,961 signboard objects on 5000 images, which is expected to facilitate further research in this domain. \end{itemize}